 Dr. Muhammet Karaman spoke to TRT Çukurova radio about the drug they will develop for cancer treatment.

-Along with the target of the pathways causing cancer and hampering the cancer treatment, we design and synthesize the chemical compounds in our lab.
-In order to improve cisplatin treatment, we have concentrated on the discovery of novel drugs that inhibit nucleotide excision repair and pentose phosphate pathways proteins through virtual screening and molecular dynamic simulations methods and investigate the efficiency of the designed and synthesized compounds using in vivo and in vitro experiments.
+Along with the target of the pathways causing cancer and hampering cancer treatment, we design and synthesize the chemical compounds in our lab.
+In order to improve cisplatin treatment, we have concentrated on the discovery of novel drugs that inhibit nucleotide excision repair proteins through virtual screening and molecular dynamic simulations methods and investigate the efficiency of the designed and synthesized compounds using in vivo and in vitro experiments.

 Sancar, A. (2016).
 Mechanisms of DNA Repair by Photolyase and Excision Nuclease (Nobel Lecture).
 Angewandte Chemie International Edition, 55(30), 8502–8527.